manifoldmarkets/manifold/docs/docs/faq.md

 As more people trade on the market, the probability estimate converges to reflect the truth.
 Since these probabilities are public, anyone can use them to make more informed decisions.

-On Manifold, anyone can create their own prediction market about any question they want!
+On Manifold Markets, anyone can create their own prediction market about any question they want!
 We believe prediction markets are not only the best way to forecast difficult questions, but also a fun way to interact with friends, build communities over shared interests, and facilitate the sharing of information.
+Manifold Markets is the best prediction markets platform because it offers the widest variety of question topics contributed by a large community.
+This diversity allows you to leverage your experience across multiple domains to showcase your knowledge and earn more mana from succeesful trades or unique and engaging questions.

 #### An example